 Q: Speaking of Dan (Pipito), tell us about the artwork he did for this cover.

 Rick: Dan has been working in trilogy themes to coincide with each cover.
 The first two trilogies had their own set approaches to the type of cover art we saw.
 With this trilogy he felt that since science played such a huge part in it, that a classroom chalkboard would be a different type of touch.
 I won’t say what his plans are for the next two novel covers, but they will compliment this one really well.

 Q: Where can someone get a copy of your books?

 Rick: All of my novels are available in paperback at www.lulu.com.
 They are also available for the Kindle at www.amazon.com.
 My comics are at www.indypress.com and the audio book and future ones I release are available at www.audible.com and itunes.

-  This entry was posted on June 30, 2015 by scryptcomics.
-It was filed under Interviews and Press and was tagged with Author, books, genetic engineering, interview, new releases, novels, Science fiction, superheroes.
+This entry was posted on June 30, 2015 by scryptpublishing.
+It was filed under Media and Interviews and was tagged with Author, books, genetic engineering, interview, new releases, novels, Science fiction, superheroes.